PeterStanding/Bake-Away/README.md

 TO DO:
 ------
 1. Server coding
-2. Connect database to html
-3. Finish html
+2. Finish html
-4. Test cases
+3. Test cases
-5. Documentation on code (Mario)
+4. Documentation on code (Mario)
-6. Video Demo
+5. Video Demo
-7. Documentation on SQL